-Urinary incontinence is the loss of bladder control characterised by leaking of urine.
-It can be a small amount such as a few drops or much much more.
+Urinary incontinence is defined by the loss of bladder control characterised by leaking of urine (a small amount such as a few drops or much much more).

 Urine is made by the kidneys and stored in the bladder.
-The bladder has muscles that tighten when you need to urinate.
-When the bladder muscles tighten, urine is forced out of your bladder through a tube called the urethra.
+The bladder has muscles (Detrusor muscle) that tighten when you need to urinate.
+When these bladder muscles tighten, urine is forced out of your bladder through a tube called the urethra.
 At the same time, sphincter muscles around the urethra relax to let the urine out of your body.

 Incontinence can happen when the bladder muscles suddenly tighten and the sphincter muscles aren’t strong enough to pinch the urethra shut.
 This causes a sudden, strong urge to urinate that you may not be able to control.

-Pressure caused by laughing, sneezing or exercising can cause you to leak urine.
-Urinary incontinence may also happen if there’s a problem with the nerves that control the bladder muscles and urethra.
+Pressure caused by laughing, sneezing or exercising can cause you to leak urine and urinary incontinence may also happen if there’s a problem with the nerves that control the bladder muscles and urethra.

 Who can experience urinary incontinence?

 Research shows women experience urinary incontinence twice as often than men do.
-This can be due to structural causes resulting from pregnancy and childbirth.
-Menopause can also affect the bladder, urethra, and other muscles that control urinary actions.
+This can be due to structural causes resulting from pregnancy and childbirth, while menopause can also affect the bladder, urethra, and other muscles that control urinary actions.

 Urinary incontinence can happen at any age but is more common in older women.
 Studies have shown more than 4 in 10 women aged 65 and older have urinary incontinence.
 Research also reveals that lowered oestrogen levels in menopause may contribute to a weaker urethra, which is vital with bladder control.